 Its long stretches of white sandy beach make fishing off the surf a rewarding experience.
 Endless access to shallow flats makes sight casting extremely satisfying as well.
+Think Redfish, Spanish Mackerel, Mangrove Snapper, Cobia, Flounder, and the list goes on.
 Seeing the fish as they come up to the boat while you cast out is fun for the whole family, especially for the kids.

 PCB is also a popular launching spot for many offshore charters.
+Red Snapper, King Mackerel, Amberjack, and Groupers are always out there.
 If you’re experienced in the art of deep sea fishing and you have enough time to set aside for a full day trip, then you have no choice but to check out Panama City’s offshore fishing scene.